 In 2020, our Canadian operations worked with our vendors to trial the replacement of diesel or propane with compressed natural gas (CNG) for boilers and water heating for the drilling program in Alberta.
 This provided cost savings while also reducing CO2 emissions by 27% for the program this year: 380 Tonnes, which is equivalent to taking 82 passenger vehicles off the road for a year.

-In 2016, Vermilion began purchasing 100% green power from our largest power provider in our Netherlands Business Unit, resulting in a 97% reduction in Scope 2 emissions in NBU from 2015 to 2016.
-This represents an estimated 39,145 tCO2e avoided based on 2015 emission intensity levels for purchased energy and 2016 energy consumption.
-The Netherlands accounted for approximately 41% of Vermilion's gross Scope 2 emissions in 2015, and for less than 2% beginning in 2016.
-We have continued this program through the year 2020.
+In 2016, Vermilion began purchasing 100% green power from our largest power provider in our Netherlands Business Unit.
+This represents approximately 48,327 tCO2e avoided based on information from our suppliers.
+The Netherlands accounted for approximately 41% of Vermilion's gross Scope 2 emissions in 2015, and for 0% beginning in 2017.
+We have continued this program through 2021.

 As part of Vermilion’s operational excellence, our processes are designed to optimize the conservation/capture of energy and its use.
 At our battery in Parentis where no regional gas gathering infrastructure exists to tie in our gas, Vermilion has installed high efficiency incinerator technology that has significantly reduced flaring, and helped us be a good neighbor to the community.